 Orientation is an annual gathering for incoming Jesuit Volunteers and members of the JVC community to come together in celebration and exploration of our four core values.

-Starting in 2018, the Jesuit Volunteer Corps announced that it would host an integrated orientation for all domestic and international Jesuit Volunteers.
+Starting in 2018, the Jesuit Volunteer Corps announced that it would host an integrated orientation for all Domestic Program and International Program Jesuit Volunteers.

 All Jesuit Volunteers are responsible for their travel expenses to Orientation.
-After Orientation is complete, JVC will cover all costs of travel and lodging from orientation to each volunteer’s city of service.
-If you are a RJV Hurley Fund recipient or Additional Year volunteer, you should have received separate communication about your travel logistics.
+JVC will have designated greeters to let you into your JV house.
+We will send out an email with more information as Orientation gets closer.
+If you are an RJV Hurley Fund recipient or Additional Year volunteer, you will receive separate communication about your travel logistics.

 Send Me To Serve Call